 - Association of British Science Writers

-The 2013 edition of the European Astronomy Journalism Prize was launched on 3 June 2013.
-The edition was expanded to accept entries in English from all ESO Member States.
+The 2013 European Astronomy Journalism Prize was launched on 3 June 2013.
+The prize was expanded to accept entries in English from all ESO Member States.
 The first prize was a trip to ESO's Very Large Telescope (VLT) in Chile.

 - First prize: Stuart Clark, New Scientist